This accessibility statement covers the Safer Stronger North Somerset website.

 Preparation of this accessibility statement

-This website was last tested on 18 September 2020.
-The Digital Team used a sample of pages that included homepage, contact us, information pages based on accessibility report from Dynomapper.
+This website was last tested on Tuesday 22 June 2021.
+The web content team used a sample of pages that included the ‘top 10 customer tasks’ based on web metrics data from Google Analytics.